att-innovate/charmander/docs/SETUPSCHEDULER.md

 ### Redeploy Scheduler

-Pull changes from the github project, compile the code and re-run it
+Pull changes from the github project, compile the code and re-start it

 ```
 ./bin/deploy_scheduler